The 28th (North Gloucestershire) Regiment

 Its average constantly sick was 45.78 (50.53/1000 mean strength).
 The average sick time to each soldier was 18.44 days.
 The average duration of cases of sickness was 26.91 days.

-The 1st/Gloucestershire Regiment was in Pembroke Camp Barracks for 1 month and Isola Gate for 10 months.
-It embarked for Egypt on 21 Nov 1895.
+21 Nov 1895 The 1st/Gloucestershire Regiment was in Pembroke Camp Barracks for 1 month and Isola Gate for 10 months.
+It embarked for Egypt on 21 November, arriving there on 24 November 1895.

 - 25 June Walter Thomas Harding aged 1 year, son of Pte Harding died at Cottonera.